qupath/qupath-docs/docs/intro/formats.md

 Perhaps the most common reason for this is that the file does not contain pyramidal layers, or these layers cannot be automatically recognized.
 This is one reason why well-supported, open formats should generally be preferred (e.g. OME-TIFF).

+#### OME-Zarr
+QuPath version 0.6.0 introduced support for reading and writing [OME-Zarr](https://link.springer.com/article/10.1007/s00418-023-02209-1) images.
+This file type was developed by the OME team in collaboration with many individuals and institutes to address the need for a scalable and cloud-friendly large image format.

+***TODO*** Add more details about OME-Zarr by some that knows more about it.
+May need to move or add in additional section within the OMERO section...?

 ## Open URI

 QuPath is not limited to working with image files stored locally.

 {menuselection}`File --> Open URI...` provides a way to access some images stored elsewhere, *however* extensions are needed to support different kinds of image server.
 A few such extensions exist already, hopefully more will be created in the future by QuPath users.

+## SymLink
+Similar to Open URI, QuPath can also open images using a symlink to a file or directory.
+Symlinks (short for symbolic links) are special types of files in an operating system that act as references or pointers to other files or directories.
+They can be used to create shortcuts or aliases to another image without duplicating the actual data.

 ### OMERO